Upper Extremity Pain

-Common Causes of Shoulder, Arm, and Hand Pain
+Common Causes of Upper Extremity Pain

 Rotator Cuff Dysfunction

-Tennis elbow, or lateral epicondylitis, is an inflammation of the tendons that connect the forearm muscles on the outside of the arm at the elbow.
+Thirdly, tennis elbow, or lateral epicondylitis, is an inflammation of the tendons that connect the forearm muscles on the outside of the arm at the elbow.
 It often occurs from overuse of the muscles or from simply repeating a certain motion continually.
 Gripping something like a paintbrush, a knife, even the mouse on a computer, can lead to irritation of these tendons and can lead to small tears in the tendons.
 This can cause mild to severe pain.
 Carolinas Pain Center specializes in the treatment of tennis elbow.

 Carpal Tunnel Syndrome